GE-Code95/Matrix_Selenium/readme.txt

 Child Classes – FlightExtractor.py, NewsExtractor.py
-Summarizer.py - Used for NLP model to summarize the BBC articles and sentiment analyzer Constants.py - Constants for classifying type of header and content in NewsExtractor.
+Summarizer.py - Used for NLP model to summarize the BBC articles and sentiment analyzer Constants.py - Constants for classifying type of header and content in NewsExtractor. main.py - create a class instance and use its functions thhen run it

 The BaseExtractor class inherits the Selenium Web driver object (self), so for every class that inherits BaseExtractor it has all the functionality of the web driver.